DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 #### Adding Some Help

-After I had the core application up and running I added the instructions and about information in a help menu which can be accessed by clicking on a question mark in the top right of the calculator body.
-This will take you to a modal menu that will provide you with instructions on how to use the calculator and information about the calculator itself.
+With core application up and running, I added the instructions and about information in a help menu accessed by clicking on a question mark in the top right of the calculator body.
+This opens a modal menu that provides instructions for calculator use and information about the calculator itself.
 For this I used the modal classes from Bootstrap.

 ```html
  <!-- Modal Help -->